srImathE satakOpAya nama:

 Highlights from nanjIyar‘s vyAkyAnam

 - uyarvaRa uyarnalam udaiyavan – Just like in the presence of Sun, the stars do not shine, in comparison to bhagavAn‘s glories, others’ glories do not shine at all.

 - madhinalam – bhakthirUpApanna gyAnam – knowledge enriched with devotion or knowledge matured into devotion.

-- Many arguments such as “brahmam is sath only without any attributes” (auspicious qualities in the first line) and “the difference between jIvAthmA and paramAthmA is artificial, on liberation they will become one” (master of nithyasUris explained in the third line) are defeated easily and AzhwAr‘s sidhdhAntham is established.
+- Many arguments such as “brahmam is sath only without any attributes” (auspicious qualities in the first line) and “the difference between jIvAthmA and paramAthmA is artificial, on liberation they will become one” (master of nithyasUris explained in the third line) are defeated easily and AzhwAr‘s sidhdhAntham [philosophy] is established.

 Highlights from periyavAchchAn piLLai‘s vyAkyAnam

 This reflects nampiLLai‘s vyAkyAnam mostly.

 - amararagaL – ones who are immortal.
 For them death means separation from bhagavAn – there is no other death for them.

 - uyaravaRa uyarnalam – When thaiththirIya upanishath started enjoying bhagavAn‘s auspicious qualities, it could not even fully enjoy a single quality named “Anandham” (bliss) and declared “yathO vAchO nivarthanthE“.
 Each quality of emperumAn is infinitely great.
 ALavandhAr explains that bhagavAn‘s greatness over all other entities is clearly explained here.